Vano Siradeghyan: Charges and arrests

 On February 1, 1998, Siradeghyan resigned from his position as Mayor of Yerevan.
 Two days later, on February 3, 1998, President Levon Ter-Petrosyan resigned as a result of disagreements with "hard-line military leaders" Defence Minister Vazgen Sargsyan, Prime Minister Robert Kocharyan and Interior and National Security Minister Serzh Sargsyan over the Nagorno-Karabakh settlement negotiations with Azerbaijan.
 After Ter-Petrosyan's resignation, Siradeghyan became the leader of the Pan-Armenian National Movement.

 In January 1999, Aghvan Hovsepyan, the Prosecutor General of Armenia, called on the National Assembly of Armenia to strip Siradeghyan of his parliamentary immunity for allegedly ordering the murder of two police officers in January 1994.
 Siradeghyan was charged with 10 offenses, including arson, murder, attempted murder and conspiracy.
-Days earlier two dozen armed militiamen were arrested by the National Security Service, headed by former President Serzh Sargsyan at the time.
-As a response to these actions, Siradeghyan claimed that "they [the authorities, i.e. Robert Kocharyan's administration] want to strengthen their power and strengthen their grip on power in Armenia."
+As a response to these actions, Siradeghyan claimed that "they [the authorities, i.e., Robert Kocharyan's administration] want to strengthen their power and strengthen their grip on power in Armenia."
 Meanwhile, Siradeghyan left Armenia for two weeks.
 In February the National Assembly voted in favor of depriving him of his parliamentary immunity from prosecution.
 In February 1999 the Deputy Minister of the Interior and National Security and commander of Armenia's internal troops, General Artsrun Makaryan was shot dead, "prompting speculation that he had been killed to prevent him from giving evidence against Siradeghyan."

 In March 1999, Siradeghyan was reelected chairman of the Pan-Armenian National Movement.
 At the 11th PANM congress, Siradeghyan criticized President Kocharyan and his alleged "military-police system".

-Siradeghyan was arrested on May 3, 1999 at Zvartnots Airport after returning to Armenia from Bulgaria.
+Siradeghyan was arrested on May 3, 1999, at Zvartnots Airport after returning to Armenia from Bulgaria.
 However, the Office of the Prosecutor General did not submit a request describing accusations against Siradeghyan.
 On May 7, Siradeghyan was released from custody and continued the election campaign.

 The parliamentary election in Armenia took place on May 30, 1999.
 Siradeghyan's Pan-Armenian National Movement won only 1.2% of the overall vote.
 However, Siradeghyan was elected from a single-constituency district in Yerevan.